-Powerlink Queensland transmission line structures are designed to span watercourses.
-Transmission lines will be set back from the bank of watercourses and drainage lines crossed by the Draft Alignment.
+Powerlink transmission line structures are designed to span watercourses.
+Transmission lines will be set back from the bank of watercourses and drainage lines crossed by the Preferred Alignment.
 Flood extents for the Burdekin River for the 1% AEP are extensive and transmission lines will not be able to span this entire extent.
-Therefore transmission lines will be required to be installed in the Burdekin River floodplain.
+Therefore, transmission lines will be required to be installed in the Burdekin River floodplain.
 The structures will aim to be sited outside of overland flow channels.
 Foundations are generally designed in accordance with AS7000:2010 (Overhead Line Design) and AS2159:2009 (Piling - design and installation).

-7.3.1.2 Substations
+7.3.1.2 Switching Station

-The substations are required to be installed above the 0.5% AEP water level in accordance with the Planning for stronger, more resilient electrical infrastructure guidelines.
-Flood assessment outlined in Appendix D Hydrology Technical Report show that both substations are above the 0.5% AEP flood envelope.
-Therefore further flood mitigation measures to minimise impacts are not applicable.
+Switching stations are required to be installed above the 0.5% AEP water level in accordance with the Planning for stronger, more resilient electrical infrastructure guidelines.
+Flood assessment outlined in Appendix C Hydrology Technical Report show that the Mount Fox switching station would likely be above the above the 0.5% AEP flood envelope.
+Therefore, further flood mitigation measures to minimise impacts are not applicable.